-Racial grounds are grounds of race, colour, nationality - including citizenship - or ethnic or national origins.
+Racial grounds are grounds of race, colour, nationality, citizenship, or ethnic or national origins.
 A more precise definition of racial group has been given by the House of Lords, who said that;

-- · a long-shared history, and
+- a long shared history, and

-- a cultural tradition of its own were essential characteristics, but that other characteristics were also relevant:
+- a cultural tradition of its own was an essential characteristic, but other characteristics were also relevant:

-- a common geographical origin, or descent from a small number of common ancestors;
+- a common geographical origin or descent from a small number of common ancestors;

 - a common language;

 - a common literature;

 - a common religion;

 - being either a minority or a majority within a larger community

-For the purposes of the Race Relations Act, 'gypsies' (Travellers) are defined as a racial group.
+For the Race Relations Act, 'gypsies' (Travellers) are defined as a racial group.